brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 6 bht.md

 2. "In praising God for what He does, we learn to praise Him for what He is."
 3. "The apostle is thrilled with a sense of the plenitude and splendor of the mystery of redemption."

+### Philip Schaff:
+1. "The election and predestination were not only in accordance with God’s freedom, but also for this end: that those who become sons of God by adoption... should praise the Divine glory which is the special characteristic of His grace that makes it worthy of praise."
+2. "We are to praise Him... for that exhibition of grace which exalts us to a higher knowledge of His glory, so that, even in praising Him for what He does for us, we learn to praise Him for what He is."
+3. "We, as adopted children, are indeed loved, but there is another, the Son, the own beloved Son.
+It was not, therefore, affection craving indulgence... that led to our adoption.
+There was no void in His bosom, the loved one lay in it."

 ### Archibald T. Robertson:
 1. "Note the prepositions in this sentence."
 2. "Genitive case of the relative ην."